Bbillyben/labsmanager_doc/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to LabsManager's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**LabsManager** is a Django project to help in science lab management!

+It helps you follow the labs project, including fund, expense, people involved, contract, milestinones, teams, leaves, etc...

 .. note::